tsbertalan/CarND-PID-Control-Project/README.md

 ![error recording](images/recording.png)

 This plot was created with `Kp=0.11`, `Ki=0.001`, and `Kd=2.0`, with a speed target of 40 mph, and demonstrates several pathological traits.
 Note that all of these PID tuning results were obtained with a target speed of 40 mph.
 At slower or faster speeds, different coefficients would be appropriate; providing a further motivation for future model-based control.
+Generally, it appears that higher speeds require  smaller PID parameters.
+This is reflected in the kinematic motion model

+    ψ(t+1) = ψ(t) + v/L ∗ δ ∗ dt

+where ψ is the yaw angle,
+v is the forward velocity,
+L is the distance from axel to center of mass, and δ is the turn angle.
+I.e., yaw rate depends on speed.

 First, the relatively large value for `Kd` magnified small instantaneous deviations in the CTE PV, (and especially the likely spurious deviation at 0.15 minutes as the car exits the bridge),